OmniOneID/did-client-sdk-ios/README.md

 1. Copy the `DIDWalletSDK.xcframework` file to the framework directory of the app project.
 2. Add the framework to the app project dependencies.
-3. Set the framework to `Embeded & Sign`.
+3. Set the framework to `Embed & Sign`.

+## Swift Package Integration

+Application method can be found [here](source/did-wallet-sdk-ios/README.md)

 ## API Reference